 You can explore further than just the city center.
 Ba Vi National Park and Duong Lam village both promise a wonderful day trip from Hanoi.

 Halong Bay must have the most spectacular landscape in the whole country.
 The bay wows visitors with its emerald water dotted with thousands of limestone islands and islets covered in green trees.
 A cruise is the perfect way to bring you across this one-of-the-kind garden of islands.

-Just 90km south of Hanoi, you can easily get to Ninh Binh after 2 hours of car ride.
-Known as the ‘Halong Bay on Land’, Ninh Binh is even more worthy of your trip with vast area of limestone complex of mountains and rivers.
-Designated as a UNESCO heritage for both culture and nature, there’s so many things to do in Ninh Binh.
+Just 90km south of Hanoi, you can easily get to Ninh Binh after 2 hours of a car ride.
+Known as the ‘Halong Bay on Land’, Ninh Binh is even more worthy of your trip with a vast area of limestone complex of mountains and rivers.
+Designated as a UNESCO heritage for both culture and nature, there are so many things to do in Ninh Binh.

 Even though you can visit Ninh Binh with a day trip from Hanoi, it’s best to spend two days to explore the place to your heart’s content.

 Only 18km away from Hoi An, Da Nang has charms that nowhere else in Vietnam has.
 Blessed with long coastal line, pristine forest and spectacular bridges, Da Nang is your best place in Vietnam for a city break.
 Get loose at Ba Na Hills and pose all you want on the famous Golden Bridge, you might not want to leave.
 Marble Mountains are a wonderful place to return to nature and there are so much, so much more to enjoy in Da Nang.

 Used to be the most important port town in not only Southeast Asia but also Asia during 15th – 19th century, Hoi An looks like it’s still living in its heyday.
 The glimmering town of Hoi An has become UNESCO world cultural heritage and day by day attracting even more visitors with its atmospheric nightlife.